-Robert G. Kaiser is a former Managing Editor and Associate Editor at The Washington Post.
+Robert G. Kaiser is a former Managing Editor and Associate Editor at The Washington Post, for which he reported from Vietnam, the Soviet Union, and Washington.
 His most recent book is Act of Congress: How America’s Essential Institution Works, and How It Doesn’t.
-(November 2016)
+(February 2020)

 Jonathan Lieberson (1949–1989) was a philosopher, editor and critic.
 Lieberson taught at Barnard and Columbia.
 His book of essays, Varieties, included reflections on personalities as diverse as Diana Vreeland, Paul Valery and Clifford Geertz.